 Given a lot of uncertainty around climate-related financial risks and data gaps, it will take a reasonable amount of time to fully incorporate climate-related financial risks into business strategy and capital/risk appetite.
-We would like to ask the OCC to allow banks to integrate climate-related financial risks into strategic planning based on the data and methodologies that are available at this stage.
+We would like to ask the FDIC to allow financial institutions to integrate climate-related financial risks into strategic planning based on the data and methodologies that are available at this stage.